patrikvalentiny/ml-exam/README.md

 ### 2. Running the Generator

-To start the exam generation process, run the main script.
+To start the exam generation process, adjust the **topic** variable in `main.py` and run the main script.
 This initializes the agent team and starts the workflow.
 The agents will collaborate to create an exam, which will be saved in the `exams/` directory.

 ```bash
 # Using uv